jpvitan/marsa/README.md

 >>> print(message)
 "Let's go to the pub tonight."
 ```
-The steps for decrypting a message is very similar to the steps of encrypting a message.
+The steps for decrypting a message is very similar to those of encrypting a message.
 The only difference is that the public key is replaced with the private key and the ```Encryptor``` class is replaced with the ```Decryptor``` class.

 ----------------------------------------
 Written by Justine Paul Sanchez Vitan.